"When should I get fitted for new maternity/nursing bras?" - October 2024

 It isn’t because my husband earns so much money I don’t need to work.
 And it isn’t because I have some other source of income that means I can just doula as a hobby!

 I know that if I charged more I would still get people paying for my services.
-But the range of people I would get paying for them would change.
+But the people I would get paying for them would change.
 Currently I get a lot of clients who I’d consider to be ‘like me’.
 Before becoming a doula, I was primary school teacher, living in a 3 bedroom house, paying a mortgage and living a very ordinary lifestyle.
 I couldn’t afford to buy brand new cars straight off the showroom floor or to go on regular holidays to exotic locations.
 And I would have considered hiring a ‘higher charging’ doula to be a luxury I couldn’t justify paying for.

 It isn’t that I don’t think doula services are valuable.
 In some cases having a doula can be worth more than even the most expensive doulas’ fees.
 It is hard to put a price on having a positive versus negative birth experience or of avoiding slipping into postnatal depression.